 In the last 20 years, there has been some negative reporting about using HRT for menopause symptoms and the role it might play in developing Breast Cancer.
-Sadly, the worries this information created made many sufferers afraid to consider HRT even when their symptoms were extreme.
-It was a dark time for menopausal patients and it was a difficult time for doctors caring for menopausal patients too as most of that information was not presented in an accurate way and caused enormous, unnecessary fear.
+Sadly, the worries this information-created has made some sufferers afraid to consider HRT even when their symptoms are extreme.
+It was a difficult time for doctors caring for menopausal patients too as most of that information was not presented in an accurate way and caused enormous, unnecessary fear.
 It might be helpful to know where all this furore came from.